web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 ```

 ## Support for Ledger signing

-Any signature can be signed with Ledger when it's used the pubkey (`usb://ledger/9rPVSygg3brqghvdZ6wsL2i5YNQTGhXGdJzF65YxaCQd`) or the path (`usb://ledger?key=0/0`) as the parameter value.
+Any signature can be generated using Ledger by specifying either the pubkey
+(`usb://ledger/9rPVSygg3brqghvdZ6wsL2i5YNQTGhXGdJzF65YxaCQd`) or the path (`usb://ledger?key=0/0`)
+as the parameter value.
-For example, when the bond authority is configured to be managed with a key managed in Ledger
+For instance, if the bond authority is set up to be controlled by a key managed on Ledger, the command can be executed as follows:
-we can run like

 ```sh
 # using solana-keygen to find pubkey on a particular derivation path